-- Give booster vaccinations before putting lambs in crop. - Wig and jet the sheep before putting them in (watch withholding period for jet). - Start monitoring weights or condition scores toward the end of summer and if needed, start feeding. - Fresh, clean and cool water is essential. - Add selenium, minerals and Vitamin E selenium is the most important. - Towards the end of summer, if you can find any grain there is plenty, the sheep have all day to find it. - Check regularly once a week minimum.
+- Give booster vaccinations before putting lambs in crop. - Wig and jet the sheep before putting them in (watch withholding period for jet). - Start monitoring weights or condition scores toward the end of summer and if needed, start feeding. - Fresh, clean and cool water is essential. - · Add selenium, minerals and Vitamin E in deficient areas. - Towards the end of summer, if you can find some grain in the standing crop there is plenty the sheep have all day to find it. - Check regularly once a week minimum.